Haya Rashed Al-Khalifa

 Haya Rashed Al-Khalifa (born October 18, 1952) (هيا راشد آل خليفة) is a lawyer and diplomat from Bahrain.
 From 1999 to 2004, she served as Bahrain’s first female ambassador, accredited to France.
-She was also among the first women to practice law in Bahrain.
+Previously, she was also among the first women to practice law in Bahrain.
 From 2006 to 2007, she held the office of President of the United Nations General Assembly, becoming the third woman to occupy this position.

 Legal career

 Haya obtained a Bachelor of Law degree from the University of Kuwait in 1974.
 She has also obtained a Diploma in Civil Rights Private Law from the University of Alexandria, Egypt, in 1986 and a Diploma in Comparative Law from the Ain Shams University, Egypt, in 1988.

 With Lulwa Al Awadhi, she was one of the first two women in Bahrain to practice law when she was admitted as a lawyer in Bahrain in 1979.
 She set up her own practise and is the founder of the Haya Rashed Al Khalifa Law Firm.
 From 1997 to 1999, she was the vice chairwoman of the International Bar Association.
-She is the legal advisor to Bahrain's royal court and is a Global Advisors to Orphans International.
+She is the legal advisor to Bahrain's royal court and is a Global Advisor to Orphans International.